gisUTM/spatialplots/README.md

 # plot_localmoran.R

-Two functions are contained in plot_localmoran.R
+Two functions are contained in plotlocalmoran.R

 plot_local_moran, which is modified from https://aledemogr.com/2017/10/16/global-and-local-measures-of-spatial-autocorrelation/